Introduction to Stochastic Differential Equations (SDEs) for Finance: Financial Introduction

 \chapter{Financial Introduction}

 In this section we'll discuss some of the basic ideas of option pricing.
-The main idea is \textit{replication}, whereby a derivative security can be priced because it is shown to be equivalent in value to a portfolio of assets that already have a price-tag.
-Another word to describe such a notion of pricing is \textit{benchmarking}, where to say that you've `benchmarked the security' might mean that you've found a portfolio of other assets that do not replicate but will remain very close in value no matter what outcome occurs.
+The main idea is \textit{replication}, whereby a derivative security can be priced because it is shown to have the same cash flows as a portfolio of assets that already have a price-tag.
+Another word to describe such a notion of pricing is \textit{benchmarking}, where to say that you've `benchmarked the security' might mean that you've found a portfolio of other assets that do not replicate but have have some similarities to the derivative's cash flows.

-The idea of finding a portfolio that is remains close in value to the derivative security is essentially the \textit{law of one price}, which states that ``In an efficient market, all identical goods must have only one price."
+The idea of finding a portfolio that is close in value to the derivative security is essentially the \textit{law of one price}, which states that ``In an efficient market, all identical goods must have only one price."
 Indeed, we will assume that our markets are efficient, and in some cases we will assume that arbitrage has zero probability of occurring; these assumptions are routine and are generally not considered to be restrictive.

 The manner in which these notes can be considered `oversimplified' is in the \textit{completeness} of the resulting markets.
 In practice there are derivatives (e.g. insurance products) which cannot be hedged, and hence the market is incomplete.
-Both the discrete time-space market and the Black-Scholes market are simple enough for completeness to hold, but reverse-engineering these models from real-life market data will require interpretation.
+Both the discrete time-space market and the Black-Scholes market are simple enough for completeness to hold.
+In practice, reverse-engineering these models from real-life market data will require interpretation.